 Hard stops for employment

-Navigating employee resources and clarifying support roles
+Navigating resources and clarifying support roles

-Assist interns with completing pre-employment requirements, in collaboration with each Worksite Partner’s staff responsible for providing new hires with onboarding assistance.
+Assist interns with completing pre-internship requirements, in collaboration with each Worksite Partner’s staff responsible for providing new hires with onboarding assistance.

 Flourish will assist Worksite Partners in revising or adding verbiage in the standard program materials provided to all interns, based on each Worksite Partners’ unique considerations, including but not limited to the Intern Handbook, Agreement, Media release form, FAQs, and other site-specific information that needs to be communicated to interns during their orientation to the program.